tonybustamante/tonybustamante.github.io/MyDocs/docs/gh-pages_setup.md

 pip install mkdocs
 pip install mkdocs-material
 mkdocs new MyDocs

+# choose one
-mkdocs serve # This will run the server locally otherwise mkdocs build # this will generate the static files under ./site
+mkdocs serve # This will run the server locally otherwise... mkdocs build # this will generate the static files under ./site otherwise... mkdocs gh-deploy # deploy will automatically generate and deploy static site to gh-pages branch
 ```

 ## Old site